learningequality/ka-lite-installers/debian/README.md

 **Building / developing**

   1. From the root example (the one containing setup.py), link your ka-lite source tree.
-  1. Run `./build_dsc.sh` which does the following:
+  1. Run `./build.sh` which does the following:
-     1. Invokes `py2dsc`
-     1. Builds documentation
-     1. Copies documentation to debian source
+     1. Invokes `py2dsc`, then either choose (at the end of the build):
-     1. Builds .deb for all architectures
+        * Build your own unsigned .deb for all architectures
+        * Create and sign a new PPA for benjaoming's Launchpad PPA

 **Signing**

-TODO - we need GPG signing
+Everything is signed with benjaoming's PGP.

 **Resources:**